Confluence Alternatives

 • +Page verification flags stale content

-• +Strong AI features (Notion AI add-on)
+• +Strong AI features via the Notion AI add-on

-• +Good for cross-functional documentation
+• +Good for cross-functional documentation across teams

 Trade-offs

-• Notion's flexibility can become unstructured drift
+• Notion's flexibility can drift into unstructured page sprawl

 Free